ballerina-platform/ballerina-distribution/examples/http-send-different-status-codes-with-payload/http_send_different_status_codes_with_payload.md

 # REST service - Send different status codes

-The resource method can return `StatusCodeResponse` record.
-Ballerina provides built in records for each HTTP status codes.
-The `StatusCodeResponse` constants are available to send the a response without a body or headers.
+In addition to returning `StatusCodeResponse` constants, the resource method can return `StatusCodeResponse` record that contains response headers and payload.
+Defining a custom record including the `StatusCodeResponse` can produce a better representation of the response in the OpenAPI specification.
+In addition to that, these records can be reused to make the design consistent.

 ::: code http_send_different_status_codes.bal :::